neuromaster/NXR/README.md

 # $NXR
 $NXR NEUROMASTER Token

-WARNING - May Cause Overwhelming Feelings of Great pleasure and Happiness.
+WARNING - May Cause Overwhelming Feelings of Great Pleasure and Happiness.

 First Created on the $WAVES Platform 2018.
 [NXR] Valued Music Token.